Perceptual Abundance

 Earthrise showed us our planet.
 Gaia showed us our galaxy.

 The Gaia spacecraft has spent years measuring the same stars over and over, refining each position, each distance, each motion.
-Billions of measurements, carefully reconciled into a map of our galaxy that anyone can access.
+Billions of measurements, reconciled into a map of our galaxy that anyone can access.

-We didn’t just find the universe.
+We found the universe.
 We kept it.

 VII.
 The Flood

-And then perception became abundant.
+Perception became abundant.

 That single photograph from 1968—Earthrise—was the first frame.